Electric Vehicle Incentive Programs

 - Qualified Plug-In Electric Drive Motor Vehicle Credit: For qualified vehicles purchased in or after 2010, individuals and businesses alike may be eligible for a tax credit of up to $7500.
 Check out the website for qualified vehicles and to find the appropriate IRS forms.

-- Clean Vehicle Rebate Project: For individuals or business owners purchasing or leasing electric vehicles in the state of California, the CVRP is a certified rebate program which offers rebates up to $2500 for the purchase or lease of a new, eligible zero-emission or plug-in electric vehicle.
+- Clean Vehicle Rebate Project (CVRP): For individuals or business owners purchasing or leasing electric vehicles in the state of California, the CVRP is a certified rebate program which offers rebates up to $2000 for the purchase or lease of a new, eligible zero-emission or plug-in electric vehicle.
+See the list of CVRP-eligible vehicles.

 - California Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP): This program is designed to offset the costs of eligible hybrid and battery-electric medium and heavy duty vehicles through purchase vouchers at qualified dealerships.
-These vouchers range from $8,500 to $65,000 depending on the type and amount of purchased or leased vehicles.
-Generally intended for fleet vehicles, all organizations are welcome to apply – public or private!
+Generally intended for fleet vehicles.

 And, if you are worried about running out of charge while driving a plug-in electric vehicle in Contra Costa County, there are plenty of electric vehicle charging stations available for public use.